GSS-Cogs/family-edvp/datasets/BEIS-Fuel-poverty-detailed-tables-2020/spec.md

 			Average fuel poverty Gap
 		Unit: million-gbp, gbp
 	Marker:
-		^ number based on low sample count (between 10 and less than 30), inferences should not be made based on this figure. = low-sample-count
+		^ number based on low sample count (between 10 and less than 30), inferences should not be made based on this figure = low-sample-count
 		* numbers hidden due to very low sample count (less than 10) within this category. = low-sample-count

 	Table Structure